 Standard/Interpretation Effect Amendments to IFRS 3: Reference to the Conceptual Framework (issued on 14 May 2020) No significant effects are expected.
-Amendments to IAS 16: Proceeds before Intended Use (issued on 14 May 2020) No significant effects are expected.
-Amendments to IAS 37: Onerous Contracts (issued on 14 May 2020) No significant effects are expected.
+Amendments to IAS 16: Proceeds before Intended Use (issued on 14 May 2020) No significant effects are expected by the control of the control Amendments to IAS 37: Onerous Contracts (issued on 14 May 2020) No significant effects are expected.
 Annual Improvements to IFRS (2018-2020 Cycle) (issued on 14 May 2020) No significant effects are expected.